-The term "Resource" is used to refer to an MQTT Topic Name, which is defined in Section 1.3.
+The term "resource" is used to refer to an MQTT Topic Name, which is defined in Section 1.3.
 Hence, the "Resource Owner" is any entity that can authoritatively speak for the topic.

-Certain security-related terms such as "authentication", "authorization", "confidentiality", "(data) integrity", "message authentication code", and "verify" are taken from RFC 4949 [RFC4949].
+Certain security-related terms such as "authentication", "authorization", "confidentiality", "(data) integrity", "message authentication code", and "verify" are taken from <a href="https://received.org/received.or